Is Nextcloud the Best Zoom Alternative in 2022?

 Every time a remote session takes place, you could be potentially sharing business information with hackers around the world.
 Even if you have security measures in place, using 3rd party applications becomes your weakest link, acting as a breaching point for cybercriminals to infiltrate your organisation.

 Open platforms are readily available to deploy.
-One of our favourites is NextCloud Talk, a fully self-hosted solution that provides a unique level of protection compared to the corporate agents like Microsoft and Zoom.
+One of our favourites is NextCloud Talk, a fully self-hosted solution that provides a unique level of protection compared to corporate agents like Microsoft and Zoom.

 Solutions like NextCloud allow you to create a virtual environment how you want it.
 You don’t have to read through an epic novel of terms and conditions that demand the right to scan your data so they can resell it for a profit.